snailbites/sexy-carousel/README.md

 # sexy-carousel
-Pure angular/flexbox based carousel - no dependency on other third party librarys
+Pure angular/flexbox based carousel - no dependency on anything except angular and angular-touch